tonytw1/osm-jigsaw/README.md

 ## OpenStreetMap Jigsaw

 An area based approach to geocoding with OpenStreetMap extracts.
+This system attempts to arrange the contents of an OpenStreetMap extract into a graph of nested areas.

+This graph is then exported as a JSON API.

+Reverse geocoding place names can be quickly inferred from the hierarchy of areas enclosing a given point.

+### Background

 Gecoding is the art turning a location point into a human readable name (and vice versa).
 (ie. 51.0, -0.3 <--> London, United Kingdom).